ericitnz/ReusableAngularJsBootStrapModal/README.md

                 controller: 'account', //Contorll name
                 action: 'getPassword', //Action Name (Post)
-                idVariable: 'UserId', // ID of a table idvalue:'', //nuallable
+                idVariable: 'UserId', // ID of a table
-		idValue: '12', // the id of the entity, when create new, keep empty
+		idValue: '12', // nuallable， the id of the entity, when create new, keep empty
                 httpPostConfig: {
                       headers: {
                           'Content-Type': 'application/x-www-form-urlencoded;charset=utf-8;'